The Role of Monmouth County Forensic Accountants

 - Capitalization of income: Determining the value of the income stream to the owner of the business, and the present cash value of that future income stream

-At the Law Office of Steven P. Monaghan, LLC, our Monmouth County divorce attorneys have over three decades of experience and have good professional relationships with forensic accountants who assist us in business valuations for our divorcing clients.
+At the Law Office of Steven P. Monaghan, LLC, our Monmouth County divorce attorneys have over six decades of combined experience and have good professional relationships with forensic accountants who assist us in business valuations for our divorcing clients.

 Ready to learn more?
 Contact us today to schedule your free consultation.